 - blue-green algae, such as spirulina and chlorella

-This variety can make it easy to incorporate seaweed into different recipes.
-It is possible to eat too much seaweed, however, and some people should avoid it.
+This variety can make it easy for people to incorporate seaweed into different recipes.
+However, it is possible to eat too much seaweed, and some individuals should avoid it.

 The following are the best health benefits of seaweed: